 Honor Reigns Supreme was obviously booked as a sort of introduction to Ring of Honor in hopes to gathering new fans for their new HonorClub program.
 Overall the night was very solid with no matches really coming across bad.
 We got a little bit of everything and got to see all the stars of Ring of Honor and even a huge surprise with Tenile Dashwood’s debut.
 Needless to say, I had nothing to complain about and I loved every minute of it.

 2. Dalton Castle and The Boys vs. SoCal Uncensored

 2. Marty Scrull Singing Complicated (What can I say, I love Avril Lavgine’s early work!)

 3. The Bucks Posing in the Ring

 Honor Reigns Supreme was a wonderful show to attend live.
 Ring of Honor is organized and everything ran smoothly and was right on time.
 My only complaint, which is a minor complaint, comes with my seat placement.
-I’m not sure if this is ROH or the arena’s fault, but when I purchased my tickets based off the Ticketmaster seating guide, I was going to be seated just about dead center of the ring.
+I’m not sure if this is ROH or the arena’s fault, but when I purchased my ticket based off the Ticketmaster seating guide, I was going to be seated just about dead center of the ring.
 The side that I was on was broken into two floor groups and I was the first seat which ran just about center of the ring.
-When we got to the arena, our seats were actually in the corner, which meant my view was a bit restricted as you can tell by the photos.
+When I got to the arena, my seat was actually in the corner, which meant my view was a bit restricted as you can tell by the photos.
 It’s a small complaint, but one worth mentioning.

 Based on my experience, I won’t miss another Ring of Honor show when they come to North Carolina anytime in the future.